Skip to main content

 2. Missing or wrong Idempotency-Key causing duplicate creates that each count against the limit.

-Diagnose with: Read the Retry-After header.
-Wait that long.
-Don't retry sooner.
+Diagnose with: Read the Retry-After header and wait that long — don't retry sooner.
 The SDK auto-retries with backoff; if you're seeing this surfaced, retries are exhausted.

 Escalate when: Your legitimate volume needs a higher per-key ceiling.
-Don't try to work around by rotating keys (creates more problems).
+Don't work around it by rotating keys (it creates more problems).
 Contact support with your projected volume.

 provider_unavailable — HTTP 502

-What it means: The upstream payment provider (Stripe Connect, Gr4vy, Aspire) is not responding.
+What it means: The upstream payment provider is not responding.
+Transient.

 Next action: wait_and_retry · Retryable: yes